 The masking threshold also affects the accuracy for sources near the mask limit.
 When using the 250~$\mu$Jy mask, the median flux ratio decreases sharply above 60 $\mu$Jy, reaching $-0.15$ dex ($\sim$30 per~cent deficit) near the masking threshold (Fig. \ref{fig:sim_flux_comp_fir}, bottom).
 Extended AGNs and SFGs are particularly affected as XID+'s point-source assumption fails for their complex emission.
 The 50~$\mu$Jy mask eliminates this bias by excluding such sources.
 The 250~$\mu$Jy mask also degrades faint-source recovery.
 The 50~$\mu$Jy mask is the best choice, as it yields both higher precision for faint sources and avoids the flux underestimation bias for bright, complex sources.

-\subsubsection{Masking type: SRL vs. GAUL}
+\subsubsection{Masking Type: SRL vs. GAUL}

-We also tested whether the catalog type used to generate the mask, SRL versus the GAUL, impacts the deblended flux densities.
+We also tested whether the catalogue type used to generate the mask, SRL versus the GAUL, impacts the deblended flux densities.
 The choice between these two is not trivial, as they are known to behave differently at both the bright and faint ends of the source population.
-As shown by \citet{Hale2023}, the SRL catalog is more physically meaningful for bright, resolved radio galaxies, while the GAUL catalog can be a better tracer of the underlying source population in the confusion-dominated faint regime.
+As shown by \citet{Hale2023}, the SRL catalogue is more physically meaningful for bright, resolved radio galaxies, while the GAUL catalogue can be a better tracer of the underlying source population in the confusion-dominated faint regime.

-Given these known differences, it is important to test whether the choice of masking catalog (SRL vs. GAUL) type impacts the final deblended flux densities.
-A direct comparison of the results shows that the deblending performance is qualitatively and quantitatively very similar regardless of the masking catalog used.
+Given these known differences, it is important to test whether the choice of masking catalogue (SRL vs. GAUL) type impacts the final deblended flux densities.
+A direct comparison of the results shows that the deblending performance is qualitatively and quantitatively very similar regardless of the masking catalogue used.
 The 50~$\mu$Jy threshold consistently produces lower scatter and more reliable flux densities, whether it is based on the SRL or GAUL list.
-The reason is that the two catalogs diverge only for the very brightest, multi-component sources, which are already removed by the 50~$\mu$Jy mask.
+The reason is that the two catalogues diverge only for the very brightest, multi-component sources, which are already removed by the 50~$\mu$Jy mask.

-\subsubsection{The optimal strategy}
+\subsubsection{The Optimal Strategy}

 The \texttt{Radio-Likely prior} provides substantially improved precision for individual flux density estimates, while the 50~$\mu$Jy mask reduces contamination from bright, complex neighbours without introducing a systematic underestimation for faint sources.
-Furthermore, as shown in Section \ref{sec:srl_vs_gaul}, the choice of masking catalog (SRL vs GAUL) has a negligible impact at this threshold.
+Furthermore, as shown in Section \ref{sec:srl_vs_gaul}, the choice of masking catalogue (SRL vs GAUL) has a negligible impact at this threshold.
 We therefore adopt the combination of the \texttt{Radio-Likely prior} with a 50~$\mu$Jy SRL-based mask for all subsequent validation.